sidThearth/fAInance/README.md

 ### 🧪 Testing

-Spendo-ai uses the **Jest** test framework.
+fAInance uses the **Jest** test framework.
 Run the test suite with:

 Using npm:
 ```bash